Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications: Introduction to SHSs

 \subsection{General Settings}

 Stochastic hybrid systems are dynamical systems that combine 1) continuous change, 2) instantaneous change, and 3) random effects.
 More precisely, the word ``hybrid" refers to these systems' ability to model the interaction between \textit{continuous} dynamics and \textit{discrete} dynamics.
 Some of the earliest references that study systems with these features include the work of Bellman \cite{10.1215/S0012-7094-54-02148-1} and Bergen \cite{1105035} in 1954 and 1960, respectively.
 Since then, the interest in this type of system skyrocketed due to the vast applications that fall under its umbrella.
 For example, SHSs were found to be useful in studying financial markets, air traffic management, communication networks, and even biological systems \cite{TEEL20142435}.
-Given their generality, these systems were divided into subclasses depending on the nature of the continuous and discrete dynamics.
-These subclasses include stochastic switched systems, impulsive stochastic systems, hybrid switching diffusions, etc. \cite{TEEL20142435}.
+Recently, and as has been pointed out in the introduction, the SHS tool was also found pivotal to model and analyze the AoI in status updates systems \cite{8469047}.

 To understand these systems, let us define a jump process $q: [0,\infty)\mapsto\mathbb{Q}$ that we will refer to as the \emph{discrete} state. $\mathbb{Q}$ is a (typically finite) discrete set that amasses all the possible values of $q(t)$.
 Next, we let $\boldsymbol{x}: [0,\infty)\mapsto\mathbb{R}^n$ denote a stochastic process with piecewise continuous sample paths that we will call the \emph{continuous} state.
 An SHS is defined by a Stochastic Differential Equation (\textbf{SDE})